6 Common Situations When Giving Up is a Good Idea

 December 14, 2022 9:00 AM EST | 6 min read

-We all grew up being told NEVER to give up.
+We all grew up being told never to give up.

 Whether it was in school, sports, or extracurricular activities, we were all reminded that quitting shouldn’t be an option.

-The same goes with, never give up, stay strong, keep going, you got this, etc.
+The same goes with never give up, stay strong, keep going, you got this, and so forth.

 Just because you gave up on a dream doesn’t mean you stopped reaching for them altogether.

-Sometimes, letting go and quitting has a gentler angle.
+Sometimes, letting go and quitting has a gentler angle

 Here are some signs that it might be time to give up: